RonW0/Icons-RonW0/README.md

-These are for personal use.
+These are for personal use only.